Japanese submarine I-47: Fifth kaiten mission

 On 19 July 1945, I-47 became part of the Tamon Kaiten Group along with the submarines I-53, I-58, I-363, I-366, and I-367.
 She got underway that day, headed for a patrol area 300 nmi east of Okinawa.
 She arrived in her patrol area on 23 July 1945.
-By 29 July she had made contact with three Allied ships but had launched no kaitens, and 6th Fleet Headquarters ordered that day to proceed to a new patrol area northeast of the Philippine Islands.
+By 29 July she had made contact with three Allied ships but had launched no kaitens, and that day 6th Fleet Headquarters ordered her to proceed to a new patrol area northeast of the Philippine Islands.

 On 30 July 1945, a typhoon struck the area.
 Unable to finish recharging her batteries, I-47 had to remain on the surface during the storm.
 Large waves swamped her several times before she finally could submerge.
 When she surfaced in heavy seas on 1 August 1945, one of her kaitens was washed overboard, and it collided with her after it went over the side.
 Her remaining kaitens developed leaks.
 She was recalled to Japan on 6 August and arrived at Hikari on 13 August 1945, where she disembarked the kaiten pilots and the five kaitens that remained aboard.
 She then proceeded to Kure, which she reached on 14 August 1945.